 Like most transit agencies, the money allocated to TriMet for building our transit system is different from the money for operating it.
 Here's how TriMet is funded:

-TriMet's operating funds pay for the day-to-day administration and operation of bus and rail service, and most of the cost to replace and rehabilitate vehicles, equipment and aging infrastructure.
+TriMet's operating funds pay for the day-to-day administration and operation of bus and rail service, as well as most of the cost to replace and rehabilitate vehicles, equipment and aging infrastructure.

-We receive 57% of our operating funds from taxes, primarily a payroll tax paid by businesses located within the TriMet district boundary.
-Another 24% comes from fares, which is typical for many transit agencies.
+Our primary source of revenue for operations is a payroll tax paid by businesses located within the TriMet district boundary.
+About 22 percent comes from fares, which is typical for many transit agencies.
 The remainder comes from state and federal grants and other sources.

 These funds come from a different pool of money, largely in the form of grants from the federal government, and are often allocated many years in advance.
 We also receive a small amount of state and federal money for other capital improvements.

-By law, these funds are designated for capital investments only, so we can't use them to pay for day-to-day operations (or to fill an operating budget shortfall).
+These funds are allocated to us for specific capital investments, so we can't use them to pay for day-to-day operations (or to fill an operating budget shortfall).